 If you aren't ready to give up your landline, see our reports on traditional long-distance phone service and cordless phones.
 Many cell phone plans now include nationwide long distance at no additional charge.
 See the ConsumerSearch report on cell phone plans for more information on those.
 In considering whether or not to choose a bundled cable plan, you might also read our report on ISPs.

 When examining reviews, we looked for ratings and comments on performance and customer service, costs and features.
 We found a very small number of comparative reviews based on thorough testing, as well as a few large surveys rating VoIP services.
 ConsumerReports.org and PCMag.com provide reliable guidance on both cable and traditional VoIP, based on large- scale reader surveys and editors' expert VoIP tests.

-We found the best summaries of user-written reviews and ratings of VoIP providers at DSLReports.com (also known as BroadbandReports.com).
-This site updates its chart of average VoIP-provider ratings weekly, tracking reviews for months so its awards are based on recent, consistent high ratings.
-We also analyzed user-written reviews and ratings of VoIP services at many other sites, including VoIPReview.org, NextAdvisor.com and Amazon.com.
+J.D.
+Power and Associates' 2011 survey of more than 20,000 customers concentrates on general telephone services.
+We found summaries of user-written reviews and ratings of VoIP providers at DSLReports.com (also known as BroadbandReports.com) and Amazon.com.
+We also analyzed user-written reviews and ratings of VoIP services at many other sites, including VoIPReview.org and NextAdvisor.com.